Society Idealizes Having a Great Memory. But What if It’s Better to Forget?

 Why Sexual Abuse Survivors Often Have Distorted or Delayed Memories

 Further, there’s another disadvantage to remembering every detail about relationships — romantic or platonic.
 Through the course of life, we break up with a number of partners and friends, and the separation isn’t always painless.
-And so, it can be exhausting to live with a memory that serves as constant — and often wistful — reminders of dinner dates every time one passes by restaurants they once frequented, of a movie they watched or dissected with their former best friend every time songs from its album are played at parties, or of places they had planned to visit with their former partner every time someone on social media posts pictures while vacationing there.
+And so, it can be exhausting to live with memories that serve as constant — and often wistful — reminders of dinner dates every time one passes by restaurants they once frequented, of a movie they watched or dissected with their former best friend every time songs from its album are played at parties, or of places they had planned to visit with their former partner every time someone on social media posts pictures while vacationing there.
 Even years after one has moved on, almost every time they turn a corner, there’s a reminder of the past lurking.
 While the reminders may not rake up heartaches each time, they do bring back memories that are unpleasant — and that too, rather ceaselessly.

 “Everything haunts you.
 They play like reels in your mind — over and over again,” Yuvraj, 29, says.
 But it’s not just bad experiences he’s wary of remembering; good memories can be pretty tormenting too.
 “Some might make you smile or feel good momentarily, but there are some that you are almost trapped in,” he says.
-The latter kind makes him “look down on the present [moment], which might be good enough” and expect the “same level of happiness” he once did.
+The latter kind makes him “look down on the present [moment], which might be good enough” — except, he compares it with and expects it to give him the “same level of happiness” a past happy memory had.

 Koul, too, agrees, “[A]s I grew older, I realized that most memories came with a stain.”
-Diagnosed with complex post-traumatic stress disorder (C-PTSD) last year, she joked, “For people with C-PTSD, every day is a throwback Thursday.”
+Diagnosed with complex post-traumatic stress disorder (C-PTSD) last year, she joked, “For people with C-PTSD, every day is a ‘throwback Thursday.'”
 She says her diagnosis made her realize how much of a “bane” it is to live with a great memory.
 “It wakes me up in the middle of the night.
 It makes me freeze in the middle of grocery shopping while I disassociate from reliving some traumas.”

-Living with a better-than-average long-term memory can impact our equations with people too.
+Living with a better-than-average long-term memory can impact our equations with people, too.
 “Because I remember too much, I also hold on to grudges more.
 It’s very very difficult for me to forget or move past someone who, I feel, has wronged me.
 This may even be a perceived wrong but it stays in my memory forever,” Aditi, 30, says.
 Not only that, “I remember every tiny thing that people say and do.
 Because of that, I tend to be very literal about what they say whereas people usually don’t remember such small nuances.
 To me, it’s almost like they’re going back on their word,” she says.

 It’s almost as if what makes relationships richer, and bonds stronger is finding the right balance between not forgetting important details about people we care about, and not remembering every time they disappointed us or caused us to hurt.
-Constantly living in the memory of the pain inflicted on by a loved one — remembering in the vivid detail of everything from the tone of their voice, the expression of apathy on their face, every emotional wound their words meted out, and every sensory stimulus that lingered around them — can complicate forgiveness, and at times, make relationships unsalvageable.
+Constantly living in the memory of the pain inflicted by a loved one — remembering in vivid detail everything from the tone of their voice, the expression of apathy on their face, every emotional wound their words meted out, and every sensory stimulus that lingered around them — can complicate forgiveness, and at times, make relationships unsalvageable.

 Related on The Swaddle: